JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-ktor-sqldelight.md

 You will use the following multiplatform libraries in the project:

 * [Ktor](https://ktor.io/docs/create-client.html) as an HTTP client for retrieving data over the internet.
-* [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization) to deserialize JSON responses into objects of entity classes
+* [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization) to deserialize JSON responses into objects. of entity classes
-* [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines) to write asynchronous code
+* [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines) to write asynchronous code.
-* [SQLDelight](https://github.com/cashapp/sqldelight) to generate the Kotlin code from SQL queries to create a type-safe database API
+* [SQLDelight](https://github.com/cashapp/sqldelight) to generate the Kotlin code from SQL queries to create a type-safe. database API

 > You can find the [template project](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage) as well as the